List of BanG Dream! characters: Tae Hanazono

 Nicknamed "O-tae", Tae Hanazono (花園 たえ, Hanazono Tae) is the lead guitarist of Poppin'Party and a third-year student at Hanasakigawa.
 A skilled guitarist who has been playing since she was little, she loves music and works part-time at a live house, the money from which she saved to buy her blue ESP Snapper guitar.
 A bit airheaded girl, she tends to take things at her own pace, and can be surprised and wired at times.
 Tae lives with her parents and 20 rabbits, whom she treats like her children.

-As first-year students, Tae and Kasumi are classmates who get placed in a remedial home economics class.
-There, the two bond over their mutual interest in guitar, with Tae teaching Kasumi basic chords.
-Kasumi attempts to recruit Tae to join the band, but is challenged to impress her by making her "heart race".
-The effort works when she is inspired by their performance and plays along before formally entering the group.
-When her childhood friend Rei arrives in Tokyo, Tae is scouted by her and Chiyu to become Raise A Suilen's guitarist.
-She receives the blessing of Poppin'Party and attempts to play for both bands, but this backfires when she misses Poppin'Party's anniversary concert at the cultural festival.
-Tae eventually parts ways with RAS after a final live and re-affirms her commitment to Poppin'Party, including writing a song of gratitude.
-When the one-year anniversary of Poppin'Party's successful audition at Space nears, Tae works with Arisa to organize a party.

 Tae is voiced by Sae Ōtsuka.
 Luci Christian portrays her in the English version.

 Her Star Beat counterpart is shy but strong-willed.
 She joins the band after assisting Kasumi, Arisa, and Rimi in writing the lyrics to their song "Yes!
 BanG_Dream".